-2.4.4.2 Voltage and Power Quality Screen

-In aggregate with existing generation on the line section: (1) the voltage regulation on the line section can be maintained in compliance with relevant requirements under all system conditions; (2) the voltage fluctuation is within acceptable limits as defined by Institute of Electrical and Electronics Engineers (IEEE) Standard 1453, or utility practice similar to IEEE Standard 1453; and (3) the harmonic levels meet IEEE Standard 519 limits.
+2.4.4.2 Voltage and Power Quality Screen In aggregate with existing generation on the line section: (1) the voltage regulation on the line section can be maintained in compliance with relevant requirements under all system conditions, (2) the voltage fluctuation is within acceptable limits as defined by Institute of Electrical and Electronics Engineers (IEEE) Standard 1453, or utility practice similar to IEEE Standard 1453; and (3) the harmonic levels meet IEEE Standard 519 limits.
 If the DER limits export pursuant to Section 4.10, the Export Capacity must be included in any analysis including power flow simulations.

-2.4.4.3 Safety and Reliability Screen

-The location of the proposed Small Generating Facility DER and the aggregate Export Capacity generation capacity on the line section do not create impacts to safety or reliability that cannot be adequately addressed without application of the Study Process.
+2.4.4.3 Safety and Reliability Screen The location of the proposed Small Generating Facility DER and the aggregate Export Capacity generation capacity on the line section do not create impacts to safety or reliability that cannot be adequately addressed without application of the Study Process.
 If the DER limits export pursuant to Section 4.10, the Export Capacity must be included in any analysis including power flow simulations, except when assessing fault current contribution.
 To assess fault current contribution, the analysis must use the rated fault current; for example, the Customer may provide manufacturer test data (pursuant to the fault current test described in IEEE 1547.1-2020 clause 5.18) showing that the fault current is independent of the Nameplate Rating.
 The Transmission Distribution Provider shall give due consideration to the following and other factors in determining potential impacts to safety and reliability in applying this screen.

-- 2.4.4.3.1 Whether the line section has significant minimum loading levels dominated by a small number of customers (e.g., several large commercial customers). - 2.4.4.3.2 Whether the loading along the line section is uniform or even. - 2.4.4.3.3 Whether the proposed Small Generating Facility prevent reconnection of the generator to the system until system voltage and frequency are within normal limits for a prescribed time.
-2.4.4.3.5 Whether operational flexibility is reduced by the proposed DER Small Generating Facility , such that transfer of the line section(s) of the DER Small Generating Facility to a neighboring distribution circuit/substation may trigger overloads or voltage issues.
-2.4.4.3.6 Whether the proposed DER Small Generating Facility employs equipment or systems certified by a recognized standards organization to address technical issues such as, but not limited to, islanding, reverse power flow, or voltage quality. system until system voltage and frequency are within normal limits for a prescribed time.
+2.4.4.3.1 Whether the line section has significant minimum loading levels dominated by a small number of customers (e.g., several large commercial customers).
+2.4.4.3.2 Whether the loading along the line section is uniform or even.
+2.4.4.3.3 Whether the proposed Small Generating Facility DER is located in close proximity to the substation (i.e., less than 2.5 electrical circuit miles), and whether the line section from the substation to the Point of Interconnection is a Mainline rated for normal and emergency ampacity.
+2.4.4.3.4 Whether the proposed DER Small Generating Facility incorporates a time delay function to

+2.4.4.3.5 prevent reconnection of the generator to the system until system voltage and frequency are within normal limits for a prescribed time.
 Whether operational flexibility is reduced by the proposed DER Small Generating Facility , such that transfer of the line section(s) of the DER Small Generating Facility to a neighboring distribution circuit/substation may trigger overloads or voltage issues.
-Whether the proposed DER Small Generating Facility employs equipment or systems certified by a recognized standards organization to address technical issues such as, but not limited to,
+2.4.4.3.6 Whether the proposed DER Small Generating Facility employs equipment or systems certified by a recognized standards organization to address technical issues such as, but not limited to, islanding, reverse power flow, or voltage quality.